Welcome to the Safety Artisan!

 You might be looking to hire and want to know what to put in a job description, or what to look for in the CVs/resumes that you receive.
 Perhaps you are a recruitment agent wondering how to best to match applicants to vacancies.
 You might be a fellow trainer, looking for useful information, or reading up on the subject.

 Maybe you are a manager who needs to understand what your safety staff do.
 Or perhaps you think that you might need to bring in a specialist: What are your options?
 What do you need?
-What’s really the best way to achieve it?
+Really, what is the best way to achieve it?

 If any of these issues sound familiar, then read on…